-Additionally, Arapahoe/Douglas Works! has partnered with Douglas County Emergency Rental Assistance in the Pathways to Employment Program.
-The Pathways to Employment program requires participants to take the MyNextMove career assessment prior to workforce center staff meeting individually with participants to translate the results of the assessment and develop an individualized employment plan with the individual based on the results.
+Additionally, Arapahoe/Douglas Works! partnered with Douglas County Emergency Rental Assistance in the

+Pathways to Employment Program.
+The Pathways to Employment program required participants to take the MyNextMove career assessment prior to workforce center staff meeting individually with participants to translate the results of the assessment and develop an individualized employment plan with the individual based on the results.
+Although this program ended, Arapahoe/Douglas Works! continues to partner and support the needs of job seekers in Douglas County by providing individualized services and resources.